5 (British TV channel) programming: Future programmes

+Comedy

 Channel 5 currently shows Friends each weekend with a block of episodes shown back-to-back in the mornings.
 Prior to the channel acquiring Friends (along with sister channel Comedy Central), the channel premiered spin-off series Joey, though this series is not being broadcast as part of the re-runs in 2021.
-Numerous other American sitcoms were shown on Channel 5, including the first series of Two and a Half Men, the first two series of Everybody Hates Chris and the revival of Will and Grace, though by 2021 these shows were either moved by ViacomCBS to 5Star and Comedy Central or were picked up by rival broadcasters.
+Numerous other American sitcoms were shown on Channel 5, including the first season of Two and a Half Men, the first 2 seasons of Everybody Hates Chris and the revival of Will and Grace, though by 2021 these shows were either moved by ViacomCBS to 5Star and Comedy Central or were picked up by rival broadcasters.

 Sitcoms

 Sitcoms aired on the channel include: